Contents

 If you’re in the throes of selling your business and a committed buyer expresses their intention to pull out of the sale, this can be understandably frustrating.
-It can have various consequences both financially and operationally on the future of the business and you personally.
+It can have various consequences, both financially and operationally, on the future of the business and on you personally.

-In any event, this article explores your rights in the business sale process and what you can do to enforce those rights.
+In any event, this article explores your rights throughout the business sale process and outlines what you can do to enforce those rights.

 The Stages Of The Sale

-The stage of the sale that has been reached largely informs the strength of your negotiating position and the next steps available to you.
+The stage reached in the sale largely informs the strength of your negotiating position and the next steps available to you.
+For a broader perspective on preparing your business for a successful sale, you might also want to check out our Business Set-Up: Ideas and Plans guide.

-Below, we summarise the various stages of the business sale process, and the seller’s relative strength of position in forcing the buyer to go ahead with the sale.
+Below, we summarise the various stages of the business sale process, and how each phase affects your ability to compel the buyer to complete the transaction.

 Stage 1: Expression Of Interest